Faculty of Social Sciences

-The long-term project Doing Family Photography: The Domestic, The Public and The Politics of Sentiment resulted in a book from Ashgate Press in 2010.
-I've approached family snaps by thinking of them as objects embedded in a wide range of practices.
-I've been interviewing women with young children about their photos for a long time, and more recently I've looked at the politics and ethics of family snaps moving into more public arenas of display when the people they picture are the victims of violence.
+One long-term project, which resulted in a book from Ashgate Press in 2010, looked at family photos.
+I approached family snaps by thinking of them as objects embedded in a wide range of practices.
+I interviewed women with young children about their photos, and also looked at the politics and ethics of family snaps moving into more public arenas of display when the people they picture are the victims of violence.
 The book explores the different 'politics of sentiment' in which family snaps participate in both their domestic spaces in the public space of the contemporary mass media.

 I'm a member of the OpenSpace Research Centre.

 I am prepared to supervise PhD students in the following areas: contemporary visual culture; domestic and other forms of photography; visual methodologies; urban visualities.